 If you have a website, you must have an SSL certificate.
 In general, you’re certainly aware of how SSL certificates work.
 It utilizes the Transport Layer Security (TLS) protocol to ensure that the communication between your website and the web browser (used by the user) is protected and secured.
-Furthermore, an unauthorized third party cannot exploit it, this phenomenon is known as encryption.
-However, many don’t know what happens behind the curtain when an SSL certificate establishes this connection.

 Before seeing a cipher suite, let us understand what a cipher is.
 A cipher is an algorithm or method used in cryptography to encrypt or code communication to prevent unauthorized access or theft.
 A cipher usually takes plaintext (the original message) as input and converts it into ciphertext (the coded message) using a specified set of rules or methods.

-Ciphers can range from basic substitution methods like Caesar cipher to even more complicated computational algorithms like RSA.
+Ciphers can range from basic substitution methods like the Caesar cipher to even more complicated computational algorithms like RSA.

 A cipher suite is an ensemble of cryptographic algorithms that determine the encryption, authentication, and exchange of keys to secure and protect network connections.